 Lakehill’s Plan for Reopening

-Lakehill plans to open for health-informed, in-person learning for the 2020-21 school year.
+Lakehill plans to open for health-informed, in-person learning for the 2020-21 school year on September 8, 2020.
 Read The Warrior Weekly each week during the summer for more information on Lakehill’s Plan for Reopening.
-Our complete plan will be available on July 17, 2020.

 School Correspondence from Roger L. Perry, Headmaster: